-.
-Description The subjects comprise a detached chalet villa.
-Accommodation Accommodation on GROUND FLOOR:- Entrance Hallway, Living Room, Kitchen/Family Room, Sitting Room/Bedroom 4, Shower Room and Conservatory.
-FIRST FLOOD: Split Lovel Landing Redroom 1 Redroom FIRST FLOOR:- Split Level Landing, Bedroom 1, Bedroom, 2, Bedroom 3 and Family Bathroom.
-Gross internal floor area (m2) Gross Internal Floor Area 142m2 or thereby.
-Neighbourhood and location The subjects are located within the Newton Mearns district of Glasgow where surrounding properties are of similar design, vintage and character.
+Description The subjects comprise a purpose built tenement flat located on the second floor of a three storey and lower ground mid terraced block containing two flatted dwellings per floor (six in total).
+Accommodation SECOND FLOOR - Entrance Hallway, Living Room, Kitchen/Dining Room, Bedroom 1, Bedroom 2, Bedroom 3, Bathroom.
+Gross internal floor area (m2) 113m 2 or thereby.
+Neighbourhood and location The subjects are located within a southern district of Glasgow where surrounding properties are of similar design, vintage and character.
 Adequate local shopping, educational and transport facilities are available.
-Age 50 years approximately.
-Weather Dry and clear.
-Weather Dry and clear.
-Chimney stacks Visually inspected with the aid of binoculars where January States appropriate.
-There is a single stack which would appear to be of brick construction rendered externally.
+Age 135 years approximately.

+Weather Dry but overcast.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Chimney stacks were seen to be of brick construction rendered externally.

-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Roofing including roof space

+Sloping roofs were visually inspected with the aid of binoculars where appropriate.

 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-The roof was seen to be of multi pitched design overlaid with concrete tiles.
-The roof incorporates dorner projections to both front and rear which have flat sections of roofing thought to be overlaid with mineralised felt.
-Access to the principal roof space is by way of a hatch and ladder provision within the ceiling of the upper landing.
-This revealed a timber framed roof structure which was found to be partly floored providing storage accommodation.
-Our inspection was carried out from the hatch only.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings are formed in uPVC materials.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+The roof was seen to be of pitched design overlaid with concrete tiles.

+No inspection of the rear roof pitch or principal roof void were undertaken and hence we cannot comment upon their condition.

+Limited access was available to the roof void over the rear projection via a hatch within the ceiling of the bathroom apartment.
+This revealed a timber framed roof structure with insulation noted at joist level.

+Rainwater fittings

+Visually inspected with the aid of binoculars where appropriate.

+Rainwater fittings are formed in cast iron, alloy and uPVC materials.
+The front gutters incorporate a parapet wall head gutter which was unsighted.

+Main walls

+Visually inspected with the aid of binoculars where appropriate.

 Foundations and concealed parts were not exposed or inspected.

-The main walls would appear to be of traditional cavity brick/block construction rendered externally.
-L
+The main walls are of traditional 600mm solid stone work.

+Windows, external doors and joinery

+Internal and external doors were opened and closed where keys were available.

+Random windows were opened and closed where possible.

+Doors and windows were not forced open.

+The subjects are accessed by way of pedestrian entrance doors to front and rear.
+Access to the flat itself is by way of a timber door from the stairwell landing.

+Window units were seen to be of timber casement construction containing double glazing to the front elevation and original single glazing to the rear.